 A person has right to execute an Advance Medical Directive to know their decision regarding manner and extent of medical treatment given to their body, in case they are incapacitated to take an informed decision.
 Such rights can be exercised by an individual in recognition and in affirmation of his right of bodily integrity and self-determination which are duly protected under Article 21 of the Constitution.

-In most of the western countries AMD have taken a legalistic form incorporating a formal declaration to be signed by competent witnesses.
-The laws also make provisions for updating confirmation of its applicability and revocation.
-Protecting the autonomy of an individual is obviously the primary purpose of an AMD.
-The right to decide one’s own fate presupposes a capacity to do so.
+In most of the western countries, AMDs have taken a legalistic form incorporating a formal declaration to be signed by competent witnesses.
+The laws also makes provisions for updating confirmation of its applicability and revocation.
+Protecting the autonomy of an individual is obviously the primary purpose of an AMD..
 The answer as to when a particular AMD becomes operative usually depends upon an assent of when its author is no longer competent to participate in medical decision making.

-Citizens with chronic ailments and/or who were nearing the end of their natural life span and were likely to enter a condition of terminal illness or in permanent vegetative condition are robbed of their right to refuse cruel and unwanted medical treatment, like feeding through hydration tubes, being kept on ventilator and other life supporting machines in order to artificially prolong their natural life span.
+Citizens with chronic ailments and/or who were nearing the end of their natural life span and were likely to enter a condition of terminal illness, or a permanent vegetative condition, are robbed of their right to refuse cruel and unwanted medical treatment, like feeding through hydration tubes, being kept on ventilator and other life supporting machines, in order to artificially prolong their natural life span.
 This can sometimes lead to more pain and suffering, both physical and mental, which they desperately want to end by making an informed decision and clearly stating their preferences in advance (called a living will) in the event that they are unable to voice their preferences.

 As per the Constitution Bench of the Supreme Court in the case of Gian Kaur v.
 State of Punjab, the right to die with dignity is guaranteed under Article 21 of the Constitution.
-It's worth noting that AMD isn't always linked to end-of-life decisions.
+It is worth noting that AMD is not always linked to life-ending decisions.
 However, it is critical to ensure that the form of an AMD matches its author's needs and is sufficiently authoritative and practical to allow its requirements to be enforced.

 The concept of AMD originated largely as a response to development in medicines.
-Many people living depending on machines cause great financial distress to the family with the cost of long term medical treatment.
-AMD was developed as a means to restrict the kinds of medical intervention in event when one become incapacitated.
+Many people who are simply alive because of machines cause great financial distress to the family with the cost of long term medical treatment.
+AMD was developed as a means to restrict the kinds of medical intervention in the event when one becomes incapacitated.
 The foundation for seeking direction regarding this is extension of the right to refuse medical treatment and the right to die with dignity.
 When a competent patient has right to take a decision regarding medical treatment, with regard to medical procedure entailing right to die with dignity, the said right cannot be denied to those patients, who have become incompetent to take an informed decision at the relevant time.
-This concept has gained ground to give effect to the rights of those patients, who at a particular time are not able to take an informed decision.
+This concept has gained ground to give effect to the rights of those patients, who at a particular time, are not able to take an informed decision.

-Another concept that has gained traction in a number of nations is the recognition of an instrument through which a person appoints a representative to make medical treatment decisions on their behalf if the person executing the instrument is unable to make an informed decision.
-This is referred to as ‘attorney authorization’ for medical care.
-There however is no legislation in India that governs the same.
+Another concept that has gained traction in a number of nations is the recognition of an instrument through which a person appoints a representative to make medical treatment decisions on their behalf.
+This is referred to as attorney authorization for medical care.
+There, however, is no legislation in India that governs the same.

-The Mental Healthcare Act, 2017, where as per Section 5 every person, who is not a minor has a right to make an AMD in writing regarding treatment to their mental illness in the way a person wishes to be treated.
-The person wishes not to be treated for mental illness and nomination of individual and individual’s as his/her representative.
-Section 5 of this Act prescribes the following:
+The Mental Healthcare Act, 2017, as per Section 5, states that every person, who is not a minor, has a right to make an AMD in writing regarding treatment to their mental illness in the way a person wishes to be treated.
+The person wishes not to be treated for mental illness and nomination of individual as his/her representative.
+Section 5 of this Act prescribes the following